VAndrJ/awesome-apple-bugs/README.md

 - [Entry macro issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/EntryMacroComputedProperty/README.md): generated variable `defaultValue` is a computed property if the variable type is explicitly specified, but a stored property if the variable type is not specified explicitly.

+## SwiftData

+- [SwiftData crash](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/SwiftDataCrashDefaultTemplate/README.md): deleting the element will result in a crash in the standard template.

 ## OS